-Causes Of Intersection-Related Crashes
+Causes Of intersection crashes

 Twenty-nine percent of intersection-related crashes were due to a decision error – people turning without signaling, changing lanes erratically, turning right through too small a gap or forcing oncoming traffic to brake.

-Some drivers inch their way into an intersection, wait to turn left and only turn after the light has turned red.
+Some drivers inch their way into an intersection, wait to turn left and only turn after the light is red.
 Some drivers try to run yellow lights only to find that other drivers have also run the light, causing a collision.
 Some drivers are moving too quickly to react.
 All qualify as decision errors.

-If you want to keep your drivers safe, make your expectations clear.
+Make your expectations clear.
 Explain your driver policy clearly and succinctly, letting everyone covered by the policy know what consequences exist if violating the rules.

 Ensure only the safest individuals are driving on behalf of your company by downloading our white paper and learning more about key driver risk management best practices.